naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 ## AI Features to Be Implemented

--   **Prompt Engineering & Structured Outputs:** This is fundamental to the application's logic.
+-   **📝 Prompt Engineering & Structured Outputs:** This is fundamental to the application's logic.
 I will use the LLM's structured output capability (specifically "application/json"`) to ensure the text analysis returns clean, predictable JSON.
 This is critical because this structured data is the direct input for the music recommendation logic.
 Its relevance is in providing reliability and eliminating the need for fragile string parsing.

--   **Retrieval-Augmented Generation (RAG):** The user will have a profile, stored in the database and it will have 2 components
+-   **📊 Retrieval-Augmented Generation (RAG):** The user will have a profile, stored in the database and it will have 2 components

     -   their literary tastes (from their library, from a form of previous books read or from an integration with a third party books app like Google Books or GoodReads)
     -   musical preferences (from Spotify, if the user chooses to sync their Spotify account with the Aura Reads app)